michaelhinshaw/PythonLiveProject/README.md

 corresponding forms.
 Django is a dynamic framework that allows for consistent content across pages in web applications, so that styling can be consistent as well as modular and dynamic.

-I was tasked with creating an index page that users can look over that serves as a table for the entered objects.
-Users can also edit the information, if it is incorrect, or in the case of space, may have changed.

-Currently working to connect to an API where users can get current information on the data of the Planets and Moons, as it is ever changing.

 I learned how to work as a part of a team on a larger scale project.
 One skill that this project taught me, was a great deal of patience.
 I was forced to problem solve connections and routing on my own and it gave me confidence that if I look hard, I can find solutions to problems.